1 ... 399 400 401 402 403 ... 410

 That answer left everyone kind of irritated, because it basically seemed like the decision had been made to pander to "daisypickers" instead of railfans, despite the event being billed as a "Railfan Weekend".
 Shortly before Ludlow, we had to make a stop because the #405 sprung a fuel leak, and we had to wait while the crew fixed it, so I wandered up to my seat to grab my bottle of water and on the way back, the woman from the magazine grabbed me and asked me to explain to an elderly couple about what was so interesting about the locomotive.
 I explained that it was 73 years old, from a defunct manufacturer, and had operated over these same rails in the same paint scheme and number for the past 73 years.

 The lady goes "Well, if it broke down maybe they shouldn't use it anymore."
 I politely explain that with anything mechanical, the chance of failure regardless of age is non-zero.
-The husband then goes "I hope it's broke so that they can't use it permanently."
-Followed by his wife going "Yeah, maybe then people won't want photos tomorrow."
+The husband then goes "I hope it's broke so that they can't use it tomorrow."
+Followed by his wife going "Yeah, maybe then people won't want to stop for photos tomorrow."
 I bit my tongue and just walked away, but was left thinking Wait, so you bought two tickets at $375 a person for an event that stated it would be using vintage equipment and making stops for photos, and you're mad that they're using vintage equipment and making stops for photos.
 Why the berkeley are you here?
 So, I know for a fact that those old windbags were part of the reason we didn't go to Bellows Falls or get photos on the northbound trip.

 The #405 was fixed shortly and we were off again, but at that point, the two Trains magazine people, and the railroad's photographer held a pow-wow in the baggage compartment of the combine, which adjoined the vestibule we were in.
 I overheard the conversation, in which the woman from the magazine told the photographer that she wanted the train to leave at 6am, and he had to explain that the crew can't even go on-duty until 6am, and they still have to report to the office and do pre-departure checks, so 6:30 departure was the earliest feasible departure.
 She justified her desire for an earlier departure because "then we have more time before a crew change", at which he had to explain how a crew only has a set amount of time, regardless of when they go on duty, so if they start earlier, they just outlaw earlier, you don't get more hours out of them.
 She also kept stressing that we can't keep Amtrak waiting and remarking about the #405 having the fuel leak that delayed the trip.